anusha-murali/anusha-murali.github.io/MISC/zip.md

 print(transpose)
 [[3, 1, 2], [2, 7, 7], [1, 6, 7]]
 ```
+The above list of lists represents the transposed matrix below:

 Please see an example use case of the `zip()` function in [Equal Row and Column Pairs](../HashMap/rowcolumnPairs.md) hash map problem.